gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 ## <a id="configure-gatewayreceivers"></a>Configure `GatewayReceivers`

-The replication of data between different [vmware-gemfire-short-name] clusters is an increasingly important fault-tolerance and high-availability (HA) mechanism. [vmware-gemfire-short-name] WAN replication is a mechanism that allows one [vmware-gemfire-short-name] cluster to replicate its data to another [vmware-gemfire-short-name] cluster in a reliable and fault-tolerant manner.
+The replication of data between different GemFire clusters is an increasingly important fault-tolerance and high-availability (HA) mechanism.
+GemFire WAN replication is a mechanism that allows one GemFire cluster to replicate its data to another GemFire cluster in a reliable and fault-tolerant manner.

-[vmware-gemfire-short-name] WAN replication requires two components to be
+GemFire WAN replication requires two components to be
 configured:

-- `GatewayReceiver`: The WAN replication component that receives data from a remote [vmware-gemfire-short-name] cluster's `GatewaySender`.
+- `GatewayReceiver`: The WAN replication component that receives data from a remote GemFire cluster's `GatewaySender`.

-- `GatewaySender`: The WAN replication component that sends data to a remote [vmware-gemfire-short-name] cluster's `GatewayReceiver`.
+- `GatewaySender`: The WAN replication component that sends data to a remote GemFire cluster's `GatewayReceiver`.

 To enable a `GatewayReceiver`, the application class must be annotated with `@EnableGatewayReceiver` as follows: